Application deadline extended to Sept. 11, 2020

 Being a licensed massage therapist (LMT) offers you the opportunity to help others achieve their healthcare goals and re-establish the connection between mind and body.
 This is done through the application of therapeutic touch.
 Massage is a very personal, hands-on approach to healthcare, giving both the practitioner and the client the opportunity to connect at a deeper level.

 Whatcom's massage therapist program offers flexibility

 The massage program continues to offer enhancements in class scheduling and delivery format.
-Eight of the core massage program classes are delivered online or in a hybrid delivery format.
+Eight of the core massage program classes are delivered in a hybrid delivery format.
 Hybrid courses have the lecture portion of class delivered online and the laboratory portion delivered face-to-face in our dedicated lab.
 Check with a program advisor for information on all courses offered throughout the year and to discuss the online learning experience.

 Massage therapist students exceed state and national pass rates